mmmarinho/levels-of-realism-ijcars2020/README.md

 This installation has been tested on Windows 10 64 bit.

 ## Hardware requirements
-This code was tested on a NVIDIA RTX 2070.
+This code was tested on a rig with three NVIDIA RTX 2070.
 The code will automatically assign one model for each available GPU.

 ## Python 3.7
-Download and install Python 3.7 x64
+Download and install Python 3.7 x64 (Tested on Python 3.7.8) https://www.python.org/downloads/windows/
-https://www.python.org/downloads/windows/

-## Tensorflow 2.1.0 GPU
+## Tensorflow 2
-Tensorflow 2.1.0 GPU has the following requirements.
+Tensorflow 2 has the following requirements.
 - NVIDIA GPU drivers - 418.x or higher.
+(Tested on 451.48)
-- CUDA Toolkit - CUDA 10.1
+- CUDA Toolkit - CUDA 10.1 (Tested on 10.1 update 2)
-- cuDNN SDK = 7.6
+- cuDNN SDK - 7.6 (Tested on 7.6.5.32)

 For more information, refer to https://www.tensorflow.org/install/gpu

+Tensorflow's API and backward compatibility is unreliable.
+I do not plan on keeping this code up-to-date anymore and will migrate to another deep-learning framework.

 ## Other requirements
 A virtual environment is recommended.
 After setting up your virtual environment, run